 Students will encounter some expenses related to their education at Hosanna Industries.
-Certain books and tools will be required but are expected to provide continued value to the student long after he or she has become a mission worker in God’s Kingdom.
+Certain books and tools will be required.

 Mission workers at Hosanna Industries are commissioned.
 Apprentices will be growing and learning until one day they will be ready to proclaim with confidence: